simplcommerce/SimplCommerce/README.md

 #### Steps to run

-- Create a database in PostgreSQL
+- Create a database in PostgreSQL.
-- Update the connection string in appsettings.json in SimplCommerce.WebHost
+- Update the connection string in appsettings.json in SimplCommerce.WebHost.
-- Run file "simpl-build.sh"
+- Run file "simpl-build.sh".
-- Execute src/Database/StaticData_Postgres.sql on the created database to create seeding data
+- Execute src/Database/StaticData_Postgres.sql on the created database to create a seeding data.
-- In the terminal, navigate to the "src/SimplCommerce.WebHost" type "dotnet run" and hit enter
+- In the terminal, navigate to the "src/SimplCommerce.WebHost" type "dotnet run" and hit "Enter".
 - Open browser, open http://localhost:5000.
 The back-office can access via /Admin using the pre-created account: admin@simplcommerce.com, 1qazZAQ!

 ## Technologies and frameworks used: